Rev4nchist/FastMCP/lab/docs/methodology.md

 - Include proper error handling
 - Implement comprehensive logging
 - Design for audit and compliance
+- 🔒 Security baked in, not bolted on

 ### Filter the BS
 - Focus on tools that save significant time